LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/why-do-you-feel.md

 Most of what there is, in this era,

-is gods wanting other gods to vow,
+is gods wanting other gods

+to vow to them,

 but they will not